-• Prioritize less volatile revenues sources over revenues more sensitive to changes in the economic climate, such as sales tax and sales tax on construction.
+• Prioritize less volatile revenues sources over revenues more sensitive to changes in the economic climate, such as sales tax and (particularly construction-related sales tax) on construction.

 Issues of volatility should be reflected in the decision-making process, whereas sources with a low volatility rating are prioritized.
-Core services should be provided via revenue sources with lower volatility.
+Core with core services should be being primarily provided funded by via revenue sources with lower that are less volatile. volatility.